taxjarsam/taxjar-developers/source/integrations/guides/stripe.md

 stand alone, without being attached to an invoice.

 <div class="alert alert-info" role="alert">
-<p><strong>Stripe Tax users with Sales Tax reporting should use Credit Notes
+<p><strong>Stripe Tax users with sales tax reporting should use Credit Notes
-Instead</strong></p>
+instead</strong></p>

-<p>Money movement in Stripe is designed to be easy and straight-forward, but the
+<p>Money movement in Stripe is designed to be easy and straight-forward, but a
-trade-off is that charges and payment refunds work without features such as tax calculations.
-Tax calculation is critical for sales tax reporting, so it's important to use Stripe features that perform tax calculations, such as invoices and other objects that work off of invoices.</p>
+trade-off is that charges and payment refunds can work without features such as tax calculations.
+Tax calculation is critical for sales tax reporting, so it's important to use Stripe features that support tax, such as invoices.</p>

-<p>Payments made via charges or bare payment intents (those not attached to
+<p>Payments made via Charges or bare Payment Intents (those not attached to
 invoices) do not calculate taxes, and therefore refunds to those payments also do not calculate taxes. <strong>Payment refunds do not decrease liability and therefore will not appear in TaxJar for reporting.
-To refund a payment, please instead issue credit notes which will decrease liability and will appear in TaxJar for reporting.</strong></p>
+To refund a payment, please instead issue Credit Notes which will decrease liability and will appear in TaxJar for reporting.</strong></p>

 <p>Please review <a href="https://stripe.com/docs/tax/faq" title="Stripe Tax FAQs"